alanb-2/pyyaml-config/README.md

     ```shell
     curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -
     ```
-    Note: this command will make use of the path that `python` is linked to.
-It's recommended to create and activate a virtual environment for the installation so that `poetry` is decoupled from any system versions of `python`.
+    Note: this command will make use of the path that `python` is linked to.  `pyenv` is the recommended tool to manage the `python` environment that `poetry` is built against, although building it in a virtual environment will also work.

 2. Check that `poetry` is on the `PATH` by executing:
     ```shell
     poetry --version
     ```
-    Note: if this command doesn't work manually add the `poetry` bin directory to the `PATH`.
-The output of step 1 will indicate where `.poetry/bin` exists.

-3. Install the project dependencies:
+3. Set the `poetry` environment and install the project dependencies:
     ```shell
+    poetry env use 3.9.5
     poetry install
     ```

 ### PyCharm

-Follow these instructions if `poetry` was installed in a virtual environment.

-1. Install the Poetry plugin for PyCharm (https://plugins.jetbrains.com/plugin/14307-poetry) and close PyCharm
+1. Install the Poetry plugin for PyCharm (https://plugins.jetbrains.com/plugin/14307-poetry) and restart PyCharm

-2. Open a terminal and activate the virtual environment that contains `poetry` e.g.
+2. Goto `File -> Settings` in the menu ribbon and then `Project: <> -> Python Interpreter` in the pane that appears.

+3. Click on the cog in the top-right-hand corner and then `Add` to bring up the `Add Python Interpreter` pane.

+4. Click on the `Poetry Environment` option on the left-hand side and add the `poetry` virtual environment already created.
+    This can be found from the CLI by executing:
     ```shell
-    conda activate python3.9
+    poetry env info
     ```

-3. In the same terminal, open PyCharm e.g.
-    ```shell
-    pycharm-community
-    ```
-4. Goto `File -> Settings` in the menu ribbon and then `Project: <> -> Python Interpreter` in the pane that appears.
-5. Click on the cog in the top-right-hand corner and then `Add` to bring up the `Add Python Interpreter` pane.
-6. Click on the `Poetry Environment` option on the left-hand side and create a new `poetry` environment by pointing to the virtual environment `python` binary.
-7. Click on `Ok` to complete the configuration and close the pane to return to the `Settings` pane.
+5. Click on `Ok` to complete the configuration and close the pane to return to the `Settings` pane.
-8. In the `Settings` pane, click on `Ok` and then `Apply` to finish configuring the IDE interpreter.
+6. In the `Settings` pane, click on `Ok` to close the pane and finish configuring the IDE interpreter.

 ## Commands